DanielPa/Eplan.Scripting.Prototypes/MacroNavi/README.md

 How to use:
 Copie the scriptfile form MacroNavi/Templates/MacroNaviForm.cs (click on "raw" to get plaintext) and move it to your electric P8 script-folder.
 Start P8 and load the scriptfile by selecting "Load Script" in the Utilities>>Scripts menue.
 The script must be loaded (no Start option like in older versions).
+A new menu entry "Fenstermakros" apears in the Projectdata menu above the entry "Symbols".

 Features:
   - Navigate through your default macropath via tree-view